Shape the future of AI

 - Ethical AI Design: AI for children must be developed with input from child development experts, ensuring systems support learning and well-being rather than undermining them.

-Scientific evidence has already established that when not tailored to the younger population’s needs and left unmonitored, the use of technology negatively impacts their cognition, academic performance, and mental well-being.
-This is no longer a distant concern, but a pressing reality.
-It is now the shared responsibility of everyone—leaders, developers, educators, and citizens alike—to anticipate, prioritize and safeguard children’s cognitive and socio-emotional development.
+We must raise the broader public’s awareness of the urgency and complexity of prioritizing children in AI development, and expand media literacy programs that equip parents, educators, and children with practical skills to not only navigate but also shape AI responsibly.
+Ensuring that we create, design, and shape environments where AI serves children’s needs, empowering growth and potential rather than exploiting their vulnerabilities or dictating their futures, is no longer a distant concern, but a pressing reality.
+It is now the shared responsibility of everyone — leaders, developers, educators, and citizens alike — to anticipate, prioritize, and support children’s cognitive and socio-emotional development.
 The choices we collectively make today will define not only their future, but the future of society as a whole.

 Do you think more people would like to support the cause?